 This program’s expression of interest intake deadline was April 19, 2022, and is not currently accepting more applications.

 What is the National Research Council of Canada Industrial Research Assistance Program (NRC IRAP)?

 The NRC IRAP grant funding program offers support to businesses by funding contributions for research activities related to process improvement, technology adoption projects leading to new capabilities, and large-scale projects that result in new capabilities.

 Successful applicants may be approved for up to 60-80% of internal technical labour and subcontractor costs for a specified innovation project.

 Incorporated and profit-oriented small- and medium-sized businesses with 500 or fewer full-time equivalent employees are eligible.
 The company must plan to develop and commercialize innovative, technology-driven products, services, or processes in Canada in order to achieve growth and profit.

 Technology and process enhancements must be incorporated into projects to solve an internal technical challenge.
 Focus should be on products, processes, and service developments that are innovative.

-NRC’s IRAP has an open intake and no current deadlines announced, with projects to be carried out between April 1 and March 31 of every year.
+The NRC IRAP program has an open intake and no current deadlines announced, with projects to be carried out between April 1 and March 31 of every year.

 Although these programs provide significant funding opportunities to Canadian technology companies, there are many more programs available.
 To learn more about the top programs for technology, visit our Research & Development Funding Directory.